alex-s168/website/pages/article-gpu-arch-1.typ

   == Waves
   A wave is a SIMD processing unit consisting of typically 32 "lanes" (sometimes called threads).

-  Each wave in a CU has seperate control flow, and doesn't have to be related.
+  Each wave in a CU has separate control flow, and doesn't have to be related.

   Instructions that waves support:
   - arithmetic operations